-5. For more than 70 years, Harvard has continuously hosted international students with so-called F-1 visas on its campus in coordination with the government under a program currently called the Student and Exchange Visitor Program (SEVP) and overseen by the U.S. Department of Homeland Security (DHS).
-Harvard has also long been designated as an exchange program sponsor to host J-1 nonimmigrants.
-These visa programs, which allow international students to enter the United States on nonimmigrant visas to enroll at Harvard and thousands of other schools,1 have boosted America's academic, scientific, and economic success and its global standing.

-6. Tens of thousands of international students have studied at Harvard under the F-1 visa program.
+- 11. For more than 70 years, Harvard has continuously hosted international students on its campus under the F-1 international student visa program.
+The F-1 program is currently a part of the Student and Exchange Visitor Program (SEVP) overseen by the U.S. Department of Homeland Security.
+Harvard has also long been designated as an exchange program sponsor to host J-1 nonimmigrants under the U.S. Department of State's Exchange Visitor Program (EVP).
+The F-1 and J-1 visa programs, which allow international students to enter the United States on nonimmigrant visas to enroll at Harvard and thousands of other schools, have boosted America's academic, scientific, and economic success and its global standing. - 12.
+Tens of thousands of international students have studied at Harvard under the F-1 visa program.
 Additional international students and scholars have come to Harvard under the J-1 visa program.
 These students have contributed to the University's research advancements in immeasurable ways.
-They do so by (among other things) publishing pioneering scholarship, supporting scientific research, inventing groundbreaking technologies, and starting thriving businesses here in America.
+They do so by (among other things) publishing pioneering scholarship, supporting scientific research, inventing groundbreaking technologies, and, after leaving Harvard, starting thriving businesses here in America. - 13.
+Building the international program that sponsors these students did not happen overnight.
+It has been a painstaking, decades-long project to cultivate the programs, opportunities, personnel, and reputation that allow Harvard to attract the most qualified international students, support their visa applications, and integrate them into the Harvard community.
+Harvard's robust and thriving visa programs have inured to the benefit of Harvard's entire population and the United States.